-User Note: The compilers of the SRDB database (Bond-Lamberty and Thomson, 2010) make it available to the scientific community both as a traditional static archive (at ORNL DAAC) and as a dynamic community database that will be updated over time by interested users.
-The dynamic version of the database is hosted on GitHub (at https://github.com/bpbond/srdb as of November 15, 2018).
-We recommend that citations to this dynamic database always include a version number and download date.
+The compilers of the SRDB database (Bond-Lamberty and Thomson, 2010) make it available to the scientific community both as a traditional static archive (through the ORNL DAAC) and as a dynamic community database that can be updated by users into the future.
+The dynamic database is hosted on GitHub at https://github.com/bpbond/srdb.
+Citations to the dynamic database should always include a version number and download date.

 Spatial Coverage: Global

 Spatial Resolution: Point-based measurements with global extent (see Fig. 1).
 Coordinates are provided for each sample location.